 The main thing to determine is what kind of usage will the electric bicycle have.
 If you are an occasional pleasure rider, then a lower powered and less expensive conversion kit is likely to be suitable.
 If you plan on riding regularly, then you might want to consider what wattage motor is better for you.

-A standard electric bike kit should include a motor for placing on the rear wheel, a throttle, controller, battery, and an on/off button
+A standard electric bike kit should include a chosen motor, a throttle, controller, battery, and an on/off button

 The actual components will depend on the package you select.
 In theory, all conversion kits available on the market should work.

 Here are several tips that could help you pick a high-quality kit:

 - Make sure all the required components are provided.
 It would be great if the kit comes with all the necessary tools so that you don’t have to use additional ones.

 - The product should come with detailed instructions.
 While our general guide will help, specific directions for your kit are always the best to follow.